Top 10 Things to Know When Moving to Germany

 There You Go

 What surprised you the most when you first moved to Germany?
-How many of you will be moving to Germany soon?

 The Protestant Church of St John in Stuttgart was built in the Gothic Revival style from 1864 to 1876 by its chief architect, Christian Friedrich von Leins.
 It lies on a peninsula of the Feuersee, while the main entrance and tower marks the beginning of the former Johannesstraße

 Beautiful Johanneskirche (St. John’s Church) in Stuttgart, Germany.
 The church is situated on what is known as Feuersee (Fire Lake).
-It’s a perfect place to walk around, read a book or share a picnic with friends on those quiet Sundays in Germany.
+It’s a perfect place to walk around, read a book, or share a picnic with friends on those quiet Sundays in Germany.

 Leave a Comment